Skip to content

 Michael left the Trevi fountains and wandered around the roads looking into shops and exploring the lanes and alleys that led from the main roads.
 He stopped at a little café and sat outside enjoying some ice cream and a coffee.
 He made notes in his little book, penning thoughts about all that he had seen; he wrote

 Rome never ceases to amaze me.
-I have fallen in love with the buildings, the ancient monuments, the lovely little cafés, the milling crowds of tourists from everywhere in the world.
+I have fallen in love with the buildings, the ancient monuments, the lovely little cafés, and the milling crowds of tourists from everywhere in the world.
 The works of art, the shops with their designer goods and clothes, the strong sense of Italian style that can be seen everywhere.
 This is truly one of the great cities of the world.
-I wonder what more it will have to offer me, before I leave.
+I wonder what more it will have to offer me before I leave.

 Michael arrived back at the Hotel to find he had missed dinner.
 Richard wanted to know where he had been.
-‘I went sight-seeing.
+‘I went sightseeing.
 I found the Trevi fountains,’ he explained.
 ‘The water was ice-cold.
 And I saw some of the ancient monuments.’

 ‘Typical Michael.
-You go wandering off in a strange city, completely forget about the time and miss your dinner,’ Richard said with note of annoyance in his voice.
+You go wandering off in a strange city, completely forget about the time and miss your dinner,’ Richard said with a note of annoyance in his voice.
 That night sleeping was difficult in the heat of the upstairs room.
 The window was wide open, letting in the noise from the city below and the mosquitoes.

 The eighth day.
 Michael and Richard woke up the next morning with several red marks on their faces and backs.
 Richard insisted they buy some insect repellent.
 They had agreed, without a lot of argument, to go on a morning tour.
-The sight-seeing tour set off at ten o’clock.
+The sightseeing tour set off at ten o’clock.
 Those that joined it were taken to see the Coliseum.
 Most of its stonework had been robbed away by successive generations of builders and now formed part of the houses and shops surrounding the huge edifice.
 They were led to an upper level that looked out over the remains of the central arena.
-The crowd could see what looked like alleys or corridors surrounded by crumbling walls – the remains of the underground trenches and tunnels than ran everywhere beneath the arena floor on which the gladiators had fought, the covering slabs of which had long since disappeared.
+The crowd could see what looked like alleys or corridors surrounded by crumbling walls – the remains of the underground trenches and tunnels that ran everywhere beneath the arena floor on which the gladiators had fought, the covering slabs of which had long since disappeared.
 The boys were standing next to a pot-bellied man and his wizened little wife.
 Michael overheard a comment between the two elderly American tourists: ‘Gee Martha, I wonder how they got their chariots round those narrow corridors.’

 Michael was about to explain to them that the floor of the circus had been removed long ago when the tour guide started his speech and saved him the trouble.
 He was fascinated by the huge Roman ruins.
 He had long been interested in Roman history and seen photos of the Flavian Amphitheatre in books and magazines.
 He felt very privileged to be looking at it in person.
 The tour also took them to the Pantheon.
 The boys stood beneath its massive dome looking at the hole at its centre.
 Suddenly they heard the organ playing Handel’s Largo.
 Michael had detested this piece of music ever since he was forced to sing to it in the school choir.
-Against the back-drop of the music, the sound of polishing could be heard; various workmen were going over the marble floor with their noisy machines.
-A tour guide was present; Michael thought he was the same man that had escorted them round St. Peter’s basilica.
-The guide went round all the members of Michael’s party demanding they pay him a hundred lira for the services of the organist.
+Against the backdrop of the music, the sound of polishing could be heard; various workmen were going over the marble floor with their noisy machines.
+A tour guide was present; Michael thought he was the same man who had escorted them around St. Peter’s Basilica.
+The guide went around all the members of Michael’s party demanding they pay him a hundred lira for the services of the organist.
 Michael hid behind a statue so he would not have to pay; he thought this was an impudent rip-off.
 The stumpy little guide began to explain how the dome had been constructed by the Romans, from concrete.
 He insisted that they had built a huge mound of earth and then laid the dome over it, pouring concrete into a wooden moulding, before removing the earth and leaving the dome suspended, where it had stood for thousands of years.
 Michael did not believe him.
 Chico had tried to claim that the guide was a professor of ancient history but Michael thought he was ‘a twat.’

-When they were out of ear-shot, Michael said, ‘Chico tried to palm me off with the idea that the tour guide was a history professor.
+When they were out of earshot, Michael said, ‘Chico tried to palm me off with the idea that the tour guide was a history professor.
 I am not convinced, Richard, I really don’t trust him one little bit.’

 ‘I think you’re right Michael; all that stuff he’s been spouting is one crock of shit.’
 Richard could come out with a choice phrase when he wanted to.